Set Up 24/7 Service Guard

 Here are the high-level steps for setting up 24/7 Service Guard using one or more APM and logging tools:

 - Connect each of your APM and logging tools to Harness as Verification Providers.
 Verification Providers contain the APM and logging tool account information Harness will use to access the tools via their APIs.

 - Create a Harness Application.
-The Application will identify the application you want to monitor, the production environment where the application is running, and allow you to use Harness RBAC to control who can set up 24/7 Service Guard.
+The Application will identify the application you want to monitor, will identify the production environment where the application is running, and will allow you to use Harness RBAC to control who can set up 24/7 Service Guard.

 - Add a Harness Service to your Application.
 The Service is a logical representation of your production application.
 You will add a Service for each application you want to monitor with 24/7 Service Guard.